akamai/cli-edgeworkers/README.md

 ### Get Available EdgeWorkers Report Types

 List the available report types that can be generated for an EdgeWorker ID.
-Note that reports 2 and 4 have been deprecated.
+Reports 2 and 4 became unavailable in the EdgeWorkers API on August 12, 2026.
+Use report 5 instead of report 2 for initialization and execution times, and report 6 instead of report 4 for memory usage.

 Usage: `akamai get reports`